michael-ortiz/url-shortner-api/README.md

-# aws-url-shortner-api
+# url-shortner-api

+`AWS Hosted Project`

 This project contains the necessary infrastructure as code and lambda code to host a URL shortener API.
 Convert any long URL's to a short one.
 Easily connect this API to your front end application.

+**AWS Services Used**:

+* AWS Lambda: For the backend API.
+* AWS DynamoDB: For storing link references.

 # ⚙️ Installation